wloderhose/hip-pager-bot/README.md

 ## Creating Commands

 The HipChat bot will respond to public messages in HipChat.
-The first word after the bot's mention is called a `command`.
+The first word after the bot's mention is called a command.

- - For example: `@bot` help

 The bot has a list of valid commands it will respond to which is completely customizable.
 You can also set what should happen on empty message and invalid commands.